Amazon Elasticsearch

 3. Click Add datasource.

-4. Select Amazon ES as the Datasource Type and set other configuration properties for your new database resource.
+4. Select Amazon ES as the Datasource Type and set other configuration properties for your resource.

 5. Complete all required fields.